 Although the apps have authentication mechanisms enabled, we discovered that there are security issues.
-These security concerns appear if the user's compromised, phone is just like with confidentiality difficulties.
+These security concerns appear if the user's is compromised, iust like confidentiality difficulties.
 Without the user's authorization, Paytm's partners, including Big Basket and Uber, are able to remove money automatically.
 This makes things easier, but it also permits unauthorized deductions (which can be challenged afterwards).
 I Mobile and Bhim both automatically log out users, however Paytm and Free charge do not, and logging out is also not simple for a new user.
 The latter two apps have this capability, which adds to the security against unauthorized use.